charmalt/final-project-main/README.md

 Our MVP was to complete the process of a message from the point a user clicks 'send' through to the message entering another user's inbox, essentially all the solid line boxes above.

+One important goal for the project was to have code that was understandable, well encapsulated and easy to extend.
+We took an Object Oriented Programming (OOP) approach and, although there are still plenty of areas we would like to improve if given the time, we tried to keep to Single Responsibility Principle.

 ### <a name="learnings">Key learnings and takeaways</a>
 Email is both very complicated and very simple.
 SMTP and POP require a very strict set of rules, but on the other hand they are fundamentally going through a set of steps we were able to research and then implement simplified versions of in a short timeframe.